vuo/vuo/documentation/doxygen/DevelopingApplications.md

 To learn how to develop an application that uses Vuo, see:

    - This API documentation
+   - The example Xcode project (`example/api/VuoPluginApp` included with the Vuo SDK) for using Vuo inside a Cocoa application
-   - The example Qt projects (included with the Vuo SDK) for using Vuo inside an application
+   - The example Qt projects (`example/api/RunImageFilter` included with the Vuo SDK) for using Vuo inside an application
    - The source code for the Vuo command-line tools